Sports Turf Dashboard

 Missoula sports teams and Parks and Recreation share a common goal: safe, high-quality athletic turf for games and tournaments.
 Preserving sports fields in the shoulder seasons can be a challenge for your team's practice schedule, but it's necessary to ensure fields are ready for competitive play.

-We appreciate your patience and efforts related to the opening of game fields at FMRP and Playfair Park.
-This page is intended to help inform organizations and other members of the public how the Department considers data in order to safely open fields.
+We appreciate your patience and efforts in preserving athletic turf before its growing season begins.
+This page is intended to help inform organizations and other members of the public about how the Department considers data in order to safely open fields.

 Sport Turf Opening Requirements: